wrote/clone/documentary/1-API/index.md

 Clones a file or directory to the specified directory.
 The `to` path should be the path of the folder which will contain the cloned entity and not the path to the new object on the filesystem.

-%EXAMPLE: example/example.js, ../src => @wrote/clone%
+%EXAMPLE: example, ../src => @wrote/clone%

-%FORK example example/example%
+%FORK example%

 %~%